RulinShao/retrieval-scaling/api/README.md

-# Serving a public API on Hyak
+# Example: serving a public API on Hyak

 #### Step 1.
 Run the serve script
 ```bash